Click image for full size view.

 • Export of map images and tabular data

-JS8Reporter depends entirely on receiving F!505 reports from other stations – and other stations depend on the reports you send.
-Following these guidelines for using JS8Spotter and F!505 will help build an effective network for exchanging local conditions around the country.
+JS8Reporter depends entirely on receiving F!505 and F!104 reports from other stations – and other stations depend on the reports you send.
+Following these guidelines for using JS8Spotter, F!505 and F!104 will help build an effective network for exchanging local conditions around the country.

 • Primary frequency is the standard JS8 calling frequency – 7.078

-• F!505 should always have the current date.
+• F!505 and F!104 should always have the current date.
 Without a current date, reports are seen as duplicates, and only the original date on the report is used.
+The current date/time code is updated each time you save it.

-• On a daily basis, or as appropriate, update your F!505 report as follows:
+• On a daily basis, or as appropriate, update your F!505 or F!104 report as follows:

 • Click on Load Posted Expect Form (or complete a new report if this is the first time)